Ghee(clarified butter) or oil as required for roasting parathas

 Gently roll to a round of about 7 to 8 inches.

-Heat a tawa.
+Heat a tawa or skillet.
 When the tawa becomes hot, place the paratha on it.

 Let the paratha cook on a medium to high flame.